Matrices of optimal tree-depth and a row-invariant parameterized algorithm for integer programming: Introduction

-In Section~\ref{sec:bdtd}, we first observe that the branch-depth of a matrix $A$ is at most its dual tree-depth, and prove that the branch-depth of a matrix $A$ is actually equal to the minimum dual tree-depth of a matrix $A$ that is row-equivalent to $A$: \begin{theorem} Let $A$ be a matrix over a field $\FF$.
-The branch-depth of $A$ is equal to the minimum dual tree-depth of a matrix $A'$ that is row-equivalent to $A$, i.e., that can be obtained from $A$ by row operations. \end{theorem} We use the tools that we develop to prove Theorem~\ref{thm:equal} to design an algorithm that given a matrix $A$ of small branch-depth yields a matrix $B$ that transforms the matrix $A$ to a row-equivalent matrix with small dual tree-depth. \begin{theorem} There exist a computable function $g:\NN\to\NN$ and an algorithm with running time polynomial in $\ec(A)$, $n$ and $m$ that for an input $m\times n$ integer matrix $A$ and an integer $d$ \begin{enumerate} \item outputs that the branch-depth of $A$ is larger than $d$, or \item outputs a regular rational matrix $B\in\QQ^{m \times m}$ such that the dual tree-depth of $BA$ is at most $4^d$ and the entry complexity of $BA$ is $O(g(d)\ec(A))$. \end{enumerate} \end{theorem} As explained above, Theorem~\ref{thm:alg} allows us to perform row operations to obtain an equivalent integer program with small dual tree-depth from an integer program with small branch-depth.
-Indeed, if the instance of an integer program described as in \eqref{IP} has bounded branch-depth, then Theorem~\ref{thm:alg} yields a matrix $B$ such that the instance with $A'=BA$, $\veb'=B\veb$, $\vel'=\vel$ and $\veu'=\veu$ has bounded dual tree-depth.
-To apply the algorithm from~\cite{KouLO18}, we need to transform the matrix $A'$ into an integer matrix.
-We do so by multiplying each row by the least common multiple of the denominators of the fractions in this row; note that the value of this least common multiple is at most $2^{2^{\ec(A')}}$ since there can be at most $2^{\ec(A')}$ different denominators appearing in the row.
-In particular, the entry complexity of the resulting integer matrix is bounded by a function of the entry complexity of $A'$.
-Hence, we obtain the following corollary of the theorem. \begin{corollary} There exists a computable function $g':\NN^2\to\NN$ such that integer programs with $n$ variables and a constraint matrix $A$ can be solved in time polynomial in $g'(\bd(A),\ec(A))$ and $n$, i.e., integer programming is fixed parameter tractable when parameterized by branch-depth and entry complexity. \end{corollary} We note that the results of~\cite{EisHKKLO19,KouLO18} give a strongly fixed-parameter algorithm (i.e., an algorithm whose number of arithmetic operations does not depend on the size of the numbers involved) for integer programming in the regimes discussed above if the objective function $f$ is a linear function (i.e., $f(\vex) = \vew \vex$ for some $\vew \in \ZZ^n$).
-Hence the corollary above also gives a strongly-polynomial algorithm when $f$ is a linear function.
+In Section~\ref{sec:bdtd}, we first observe that the branch-depth of a matrix~$A$ is at most its dual tree-depth, and prove that the branch-depth of a matrix~$A$ is actually equal to the minimum dual tree-depth of a matrix~$A'$ that is row-equivalent to~$A$. \begin{theorem} Let~$A$ be a matrix over a (finite or infinite) field~$\FF$.
+The branch-depth of~$A$ is equal to the minimum dual tree-depth of any matrix~$A'$ that is row-equivalent to~$A$. \end{theorem} We use the tools developed to prove Theorem~\ref{thm:equal} together with existing results on matroid branch-depth to obtain an algorithm that given a matrix~$A$ of small branch-depth outputs a matrix~$B$ that transforms~$A$ to a row-equivalent matrix with small dual tree-depth.
+The \emph{entry complexity of a matrix~$A$}, denoted by~$\ec(A)$, is the maximum length of the binary encoding of an entry~$A_{ij}$ (the length of binary encoding a rational number~$r=p/q$ with~$p$ and $q$ being coprime is~$\left\lceil\log_2\left(|p|+1\right)\right\rceil+\left\lceil\left(\log_2 |q|+1\right)\right\rceil$).
+An algorithm is called \emph{fixed parameter} if its running time for an instance of size~$n$ is bounded by~$f(k)\poly(n)$ where~$f:\NN\to\NN$ is a computable function and $k$ is a parameter determined by the instance. \begin{theorem} There exists an algorithm with running time polynomial in~$\ec(A)$, $n$ and $m$ that for an input~$m\times n$ integer matrix~$A$ and an integer~$d$ either \begin{itemize} \item outputs that the branch-depth of~$A$ is larger than~$d$, or \item outputs an invertible rational matrix~$B\in\QQ^{m \times m}$ such that the dual tree-depth of~$BA$ is at most~$4^d$ and the entry complexity of~$BA$ is~$O(d2^{2d}\ec(A))$. \end{itemize} \end{theorem} However, we go further and design a fixed parameter algorithm for computing the branch-depth of a vector matroid (Theorem~\ref{thm:algrational}) and use this algorithm to prove the following strengthening of Theorem~\ref{thm:alg1}. \begin{theorem} There exists a fixed parameter algorithm parameterized by~$d$ and $e$ with running time polynomial in $n$ and $m$ that for an input~$m\times n$ integer matrix~$A$ with entry complexity at most $e$ and an integer~$d$ either \begin{itemize} \item outputs that the branch-depth of~$A$ is larger than~$d$, or \item outputs an invertible rational matrix~$B\in\QQ^{m \times m}$ such that the dual tree-depth of~$BA$ is equal to the branch-depth of~$A$ and the entry complexity of~$BA$ is~$O(d^22^{2d}\ec(A))$. \end{itemize} \end{theorem} While the algorithm in Theorem~\ref{thm:alg1} runs in polynomial time, the output matrix can have dual tree-depth (single) exponential in the minimum possible tree-depth; on the other hand, the running time of the algorithm from Theorem~\ref{thm:alg2} is triple exponential in~$d$ but it always outputs a row-equivalent matrix with the minimum possible tree-depth.
+Also see Table~\ref{tab:complexity} for a comparison of the algorithms from Theorems~\ref{thm:alg1} and \ref{thm:alg2}.